polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-parachain.md

 - [Add more parachain nodes](/reference/how-to-guides/parachains/add-paranodes/) to your parachain network.
 - Very rigorously [Test](/main-docs/test/index) your local parachain network.
 - Connect your parachain to rococo by getting a [Rococo testnet slot](/tutorials/connect-other-chains/rococo-slot/).
+- See the guide on [converting a solo chain to a parachain](/reference/how-to-guides/parachains/convert)  to convert your chain's logic-not state or running-chain migrations-to a parachain.